-Home learning provides a valuable link between the academy and home, allowing parents and teachers to share in pupil’s studies and progress.
+Home learning provides a valuable link between the academy and home, allowing parents and teachers to share in pupils' studies and progress.
 Parental involvement is an essential ingredient to pupil success.
-Every pupil has a homework diary and half-termly booklets which clearly details the tasks to be carried out.
-Tasks will primarily focus on reading and sharing books as well as activities of a ‘further practice’ nature i.e. spellings to learn, mathematics work to practise, reading etc. These tasks are intended to take no longer than 15 minutes each day for the youngest pupils and a maximum of 30 minutes each day for the oldest pupils.
+Tasks will primarily focus on reading and sharing books as well as activities of a ‘further practice’ nature, i.e. spellings to learn, mathematics work to practise, reading etc. These tasks are intended to take no longer than 15 minutes each day for the youngest pupils and a maximum of 30 minutes each day for the oldest pupils.

-Pupils transferring to high school need to be familiar with homework routines and developed independent working habits.
+Pupils transferring to high school need to be familiar with homework routines and develop independent working habits.
 Home Learning is set on an individual basis and is left to the class teacher’s discretion.
-If you wish to know more about how you can help your child at home please make contact with the class teacher who will be pleased to see you.
+If you wish to know more about how you can help your child at home, please make contact with the class teacher who will be pleased to see you.

 How do I know if my son or daughter is making enough progress?

-Each term, you will be provided with an end of term report (year 1 upwards) which will include your child’s attendance level and their assessment levels.
-We have parents’ evenings during the school year where you can book to see your child’s class teacher and talk about their progress and how they are getting on at school.
-We have an open door policy and are happy for parents to come in and talk to class teachers at the beginning of the day or to make an appointment for a longer discussion.
-The children themselves will know what level they are working at, what are their targets and what they need to do to achieve them.
+We have parents’ evenings during the school year and you can book to see your child’s class teacher and talk about their progress and how they are getting on at school.
+We have an open-door policy and are happy for parents to come in and talk to class teachers at the end of the day or to make an appointment for a longer discussion.
+The children themselves will know what level they are working at, what their targets are and what they need to do to achieve them.

 In the reception class, assessment is on a number of different areas of progress and a record is kept for each child to which parents are actively encouraged to contribute.

-We hold cafes in reading, maths, and science in each class where parents are encouraged to come in to work for an hour with their children.
-This can help parents to know what their children are currently learning and so that they can support them at home.
+We hold cafés in reading, mathematics, and science in each class where parents are encouraged to come in to work for an hour with their children.
+This can help parents to know what their children are currently learning so that they can support them at home.

 Where do I drop my child off if I am driving them to the academy?